Clustered planarity testing revisited: Weak Hanani--Tutte for two-clustered graphs

 Let $A$ and $B$ be the two clusters of $(G,T)$ forming a partition of $V(G)$.
 We assume that $G$ is connected, since we can embed each component separately.
-Suppose that we have an even clustered drawing of $(G,T)$.
+We start with an even clustered drawing of $(G,T)$.
 We proceed by induction on the number of vertices.

 First, we discuss the inductive step.
-If we have an edge $e$ between two vertices $u,v$ in the same part (either $A$ or $B$), we contract $e$ by moving $v$ along $e$ towards $u$ while dragging all the other edges incident to $v$ along $e$ as well.
+If we have an edge $e$ between two vertices $u,v$ in the same part (either $A$ or $B$), we contract $e$ by pulling $v$ along $e$ towards $u$ while dragging all the other edges incident to $v$ along $e$ as well.
+See Figure~\ref{obr_3_1_pull}.
 We keep all resulting loops and multiple edges.
 If some edge crosses itself during the dragging, we eliminate the self-crossing by a local redrawing.
 The resulting drawing is still a clustered drawing.
 This operation keeps the drawing even and it also preserves the rotation at each vertex.
 Then we apply the induction hypothesis and decontract the edge $e$.
 This can be done without introducing new crossings, since the rotation system has been preserved during the induction.

 In the base step, $G$ is a multigraph consisting of a bipartite multigraph $H$ with parts $A$ and $B$ and possible additional loops at some vertices.
 We can embed $H$ by Lemma~\ref{lemma:WeakBipartiteClusterHT}.
 It remains to embed the loops.
-Note that after the contractions, no loop crosses a boundary of a cluster.
+Note that after the contractions, no loop crosses the boundary of a cluster.
 Each loop $l$ divides the rotation at its corresponding vertex $v(l)$ into two intervals.
 One of these intervals contains no end piece of an edge connecting $A$ with $B$, otherwise $l$ would cross some edge of $H$ an odd number of times.
-Call such an interval a \emph{good} cyclic interval in the rotation at $v(l)$.
-Observe that there are no two loops $l_1$ and $l_2$ with $v(l_1)=v(l_2)=v$ whose end-pieces would have the order $l_1,l_2,l_1,l_2$ in the rotation at $v$, as otherwise the two loops would cross an odd number of times.
+Call such an interval a \emph{good} interval in the rotation at $v(l)$.
+Observe that there are no two loops $l_1$ and $l_2$ with $v(l_1)=v(l_2)=v$ whose end-pieces have the order $l_1,l_2,l_1,l_2$ in the rotation at $v$, as otherwise the two loops would cross an odd number of times.
 Hence, at each vertex the good intervals of every pair of loops are either nested or disjoint.